notBdougie/kittyGenerator/README.md

-# Kitty Generator
+# Command line Kitty Generator

 ![cat-choooser](https://media.giphy.com/media/mlvseq9yvZhba/giphy.gif)

-Choosing a cat is hard, but thanks to this project it choosed for you.
+Choosing a cat is hard, but thanks to this project it chooses for you.

 ## Setup